anrayliu/pyvidplayer2/documentation.md

-# Video(path, chunk_size=300, max_threads=1, max_chunks=1, subs=None, post_process=PostProcessing.none, interp=cv2.INTER_LINEAR, use_pygame_audio=False, reverse=False, no_audio=False)
+# Video(path, chunk_size=10, max_threads=1, max_chunks=1, subs=None, post_process=PostProcessing.none, interp=cv2.INTER_LINEAR, use_pygame_audio=False, reverse=False, no_audio=False, speed=1)

 Main object used to play videos.
 It uses FFMPEG to extract chunks of audio from videos and then feeds it into a Pyaudio stream.
 Finally, it uses OpenCV to display the appropriate video frames.
 Videos can only be played simultaneously if they're using Pyaudio (see use_pygame_audio below).
 This object uses Pygame for graphics.
 See bottom for other supported libraries.

 ## Arguments
  - ```path``` - Path to video file.
-I tested a few popular video types, such as mkv, mp4, mov, avi, and 3gp, but theoretically anything FFMPEG can extract data from should work.
+Supports most file types such as mkv, mp4, mov, avi, 3gp, etc.
  - ```chunk_size``` - How much audio is extracted at a time, in seconds.
 Increasing this value can mean less total extracts, but slower extracts.
  - ```max_threads``` - Maximum number of chunks that can be extracted at any given time.
 Increasing this value can speed up extract at the expense of cpu usage.
  - ```max_chunks``` - Maximum number of chunks allowed to be extracted and reserved.
 Increasing this value can help with buffering, but will use more memory.
  - ```subs``` - Pass a Subtitle class here for the video to display subtitles.
  - ```post_process``` - Post processing function that is applied whenever a frame is rendered.
 This is PostProcessing.none by default, which means no alterations are taking place.
  - ```interp``` - Interpolation technique used when resizing frames.
-In general, the three main ones are cv2.INTER_LINEAR, which is balanced, cv2.INTER_CUBIC, which is slower but produces better results, and cv2.INTER_AREA, which is better for downscaling.
+In general, the three main ones are cv2.INTER_LINEAR, which is fast, cv2.INTER_CUBIC, which is slower but produces better results, and cv2.INTER_AREA, which is better for downscaling.
  - ```use_pygame_audio``` - Specifies whether to use Pyaudio or Pygame to play audio.
+This option is mainly for those with problems installing Pyaudio.
  - ```reverse``` - Specifies whether to play the video in reverse.
 Warning: Doing so will load every video frame into memory, so videos longer than a few minutes can temporarily brick your computer.
+Subtitles are unaffected by reverse playback.
  - ```no_audio``` - Set this to true if the given video has no audio track.
-Otherwise, the video will be read as corrupted.
-Setting this to true can also be used to mute existing audio tracks.
+Setting this to true can also be used to disable existing audio tracks.
+ - ```speed``` - Float from 0.5 to 10.0 that multiplies the playback speed.

 ## Attributes
  - ```path``` - Same as given argument.